clowneon1/terraform/README.md

 # Terraform Repository

 This repository encompasses a collection of Terraform scripts crafted during my journey to achieve Terraform certification.
-Each script is designed to demonstrate specific Terraform functionalities and best practices, serving as both a learning tool and a reference for others pursuing similar goals.
+Each script is designed to demonstrate specific Terraform functionalities and best practices, serving as both a learning tool and a reference for others pursuing similar goals.

 ## Overview

-The repository is structured into various directories, each focusing on different aspects of Terraform:
+The repository is structured into various directories, each focusing on different aspects of Terraform:

 - **AWS Infrastructure**: Scripts for creating EC2 instances, S3 buckets, IAM roles, EKS clusters, and ELBs.
 - **State Management**: Examples demonstrating remote state access and backend configurations.
 - **Advanced Features**: Utilization of dynamic blocks, conditional expressions, and lifecycle meta-arguments.
 - **GitHub Integration**: Automating repository creation and management using Terraform.
-- **Challenges**: A series of self-imposed challenges to test and enhance Terraform proficiency.
+- **Challenges**: A series of self-imposed challenges to test and enhance Terraform proficiency.

 ## Modules

-Each directory contains:
+Each directory contains:

 - `main.tf`: Primary Terraform configuration.
 - `variables.tf`: Input variable definitions.
 - `outputs.tf`: Output values after resource creation.
-- `README.md`: Module-specific documentation.
+- `README.md`: Module-specific documentation.

-For example, the `aws-create-ec2` module includes scripts to provision an EC2 instance with customizable parameters.
+For example, the `aws-create-ec2` module includes scripts to provision an EC2 instance with customizable parameters.

 ## Prerequisites

-Ensure the following are installed and configured:
+Ensure the following are installed and configured:

 - [Terraform](https://www.terraform.io/downloads.html)
 - AWS CLI with appropriate credentials
-- Git
+- Git

 ## Usage

-1. Clone the repository:
+1. Clone the repository:

    ```bash
    git clone https://github.com/clowneon1/terraform.git